 The best drink bottles for kids!
 Reusable, reliable & leak-proof.

-We have tried stacks of reusable drink bottles since having kids.
-Some have broken, others have become too small, and of course some have gotten lost!
-But we persevere because we think it’s important that our children drink quality water everyday, and we don’t want to buy disposable bottles for them.
+We’ve tried stacks of kids water bottles over the years.
+Some have broken, others have become too small, and of course, some have gotten lost!
+But we persevere because we think it’s important that our children’s water bottles are of high quality, and we don’t want to buy disposable bottles for them.
 Those single-use plastic ones are terrible for the environment and can leach chemicals into the water too.

-Luckily for you we have done a lot of research and testing, and have some great recommendations for your adventures in kids’ portable drinking containers.
-We are really happy with what we have now, and have some further tips for you based on our experiences.
+Luckily for you, we have done a lot of research and testing, and have some great recommendations so you can choose the very best water bottle for your children (and yourself!).
+We are really happy with our particular stainless steel water bottles and have some further tips based on our experiences, too.

 Pin this post for later:

 Materials to consider for kid’s drink bottles

-- We have tried several BPA-free plastic and stainless steel bottles, and prefer steel ones.
+- We have tried several BPA-free water bottles as well as stainless steel bottles, and we prefer steel ones.
 They’re unbreakable, which is very important for life with kids!
 And they don’t stain or taste weird after a while.

 - After trying single-walled and double-walled bottles, we prefer the double-walled, or insulated water bottles.
-They don’t get condensation down the side of the bottle and the liquid should last a whole day at the correct temperature, in any conditions.
+They don’t get condensation down the side and the liquid should last a whole day at the correct temperature, in any conditions.

 - There are some beautiful glass bottles available now, and some are smaller sizes that could be used for kids.
 Some reusable baby bottles are also glass, which would be fine for adults to handle, but I don’t think glass would ever be a good choice for children to use themselves.
 Not even with a protective case!
 The glass is thick but they’re still breakable, and after a drop or two it’s only a mater of time before they crack.

 We haven’t tested them, but did have reusable glass straws that were supposedly very difficult to break.
 Well, we managed to break EVERY SINGLE glass straw in our house, so guess what we only use now?
 Yep, stainless steel straws.